Physical Therapist Assistant

 - Will sit for the National Licensing Examination.

-- Achieve status of Licensed PTA, and skill level of an entry level PTA.
+- Achieve the status of Licensed PTA, and skill level of an entry level PTA.

 - The program will look to accept 18 highly qualified and capable students each fall term who will represent Lackawanna College, the PTA program, and of Physical Therapist Assistant profession to the best of their capabilities.